-The eBay buyer creates a free account on Gixen.com.
-After setting up some preliminary user information, the buyer can then enter the item numbers of the exact auctions he wants bid on, and his highest bid.
+The eBay buyer creates a free account on the Gixen app.
+After setting up some preliminary user information, the buyer can then enter the item numbers of the exact auctions they want to bid on and their highest bid for each item.

 Gixen will place the buyer's starting bid 30 seconds before the auction ends.
-If other bidders are either manually bidding or sniping, Gixen will continue to place bids in eBay appropriate increments until time runs out or the buyer is outbid by someone else.
+If other bidders are either manually bidding or sniping, Gixen will continue to place bids on eBay at appropriate increments until time runs out or the buyer is outbid by someone else.

-An optional upgrade of $6 will take you too a higher end product called Gixen Mirror.
+As of September 2019, an optional upgrade called Gixen Mirror is available for $6 a year for autorenewing customers and $8 per year for a one year, nonrenewed subscription.
 Subscribers to Gixen Mirror receive desktop management software and a few other product upgrades.
-This is for the serious sniper that buys a large volume of items possibly to flip on eBay or other venues.
+It is for the serious sniper that buys a large volume of items possibly to flip on eBay or other venues.